-- Continuously learn how your product works with each iteration so additions and fixes can be made more quickly.
+- Continuously learn how your product works with each iteration.
+This will aid speedy additions and fixes.

 Do You Need a Technical Co-founder Early On?

-While it may be tempting to outsource your code to a freelancer, this isn’t recommended, as the iteration cycle is far too long to make any meaningful progress on your product.
+While it may be tempting to outsource your code to a freelancer, this isn’t recommended.
+This is because the iteration cycle is far too long to make any meaningful progress on your product.

 Project Management Skills are a Must-Have

-As a non-tech founder, it’s important to develop a variety of other skills to compensate for a lack of technical expertise, including basic product management principles.
-Also, as part of your role, you should take the time to learn at least a little bit of the primary language of your product for a variety of reasons.
-If you don’t know how to speak to developers, if you don’t know how to set deadlines, if you don’t know what a product development sprint is, you’re going to be lost in the lingo of the people working for you.
+As a non-tech founder, it’s important to develop a variety of other skills to compensate for a lack of technical expertise.
+This includes basic product management principles.
+Also, as part of your role, take the time to learn at least a little bit of the primary language of your product.
+This comes in handy for a variety of reasons.
+If you don’t know how to speak to developers, set deadlines, etc. , you’re going to be lost in the lingo of the people working for you.